Achieving Big Results with Little Changes

 Tooth Bonding FAQs

 How much does tooth bonding cost?
 Composite bonding is a relatively affordable procedure and is typically covered by dental insurance.
-Dr. Benson accepts all dental insurance and will handle all of the necessary billing and paperwork to help you maximize your dental insurance benefits.
+Integrated Dental Arts accepts all dental insurance and will handle all of the necessary billing and paperwork to help you maximize your dental insurance benefits.

 How long does tooth bonding last?
 Dental bonding does not last as long as alternatives like veneers or dental crowns, however, with proper care and maintenance, you can expect the bonding to last five years or more.
 Composite resin is not as stain resistant as porcelain or metal restorations.
 Therefore, it is important to avoid smoking and visit the dentist regularly to maintain the best cosmetic appearance.